 The expectations of volunteers are changing.
-Here are two articles we find helpful:
+Here are a couple articles we find helpful:

-Identify what benefits the volunteer will receive and use that to lead the posting.
+Identify what benefits the volunteer will receive and use that to lead your recruitment messaging.
 Is it an opportunity to get to know people of a background and culture different from their own?
 Is it forming a strong and lasting relationship with a child?
 Is it a chance to learn about social marketing or the legal system?

 Be as specific as you can be about what you are looking for.
 You want the volunteer to read the position description and respond "Hey, they are talking about me!"

 Organizations that are successful recruiting well-matched volunteers:

 - Are clear about the skills and background that is needed

 - Engage the entire staff, board and community in recruitment efforts.

 - Use a variety of approaches to get the word out (on-line listings, newsletters, staff communications and one-on-one outreach.)

 - Create interesting and eye catching volunteer listings that grab people’s attention and generate excitement